2023 SL Puppetry project week #15 summary

 Server Deployments

-• On Tuesday, March 21st, the SLS Main channel servers were restarted without any deployment, leaving them on simulator version 577734.
+• On Tuesday, April 11th, the SLS Main channel servers were re-started without any update.

 Viewer Updates